Username or Email Address

 Search for Products, Case Studies or keywords and hit enter to search

-Working alongside Network Rail, we embarked upon the fit out of Swindon Carriage Works.
-A beautiful late Georgian building spanning a length of over 500 ft, originally built in accordance with British Parliament and Great Western Railway.
+Built as a beautiful late Georgian building spanning a length of over 500 ft, originally built in accordance with British Parliament and Great Western Railway in 1841.
 The building spent its early years as a buying and restoration hub for locomotive products, managed by “one of the most ingenious and prolific figures in engineering history” Isambard Kingdom Brunel; a figure most recently immortalised on a commemorative £2 coin.
-The building went through many hands before falling into disrepair and closed in 1986.
+The building went through many hands before falling into disrepair and subsequently closed in 1986.

-The base of the building was renovated between 2000-2006.
-More recently, Network Rail and Sienna Contracting involved us in the redevelopment of two units within the eastern building.
-Stretching over 9,800sq ft the project boasts a modest space with the vision of incorporating cafés, meeting rooms, individual working hubs over two separate levels.
-The intention was to stylish black framed partition systems, Kinetic Aero sliding doors alongside Optima 117 Plus single glazing partitions were used across the entirety of the space.
-Giving personal areas for individuals to work or for privacy for meetings.
-Metropolitan Workshop Architects chose Optima 117 Plus for its impressive acoustic rating of up to Rw38dB when 12.8mm thick.
-Allowing privacy consistently throughout the meeting rooms, board rooms and individual working hubs.
+Consequently, the base of the building was renovated between 2000-2006.
+More recently, Network Rail and Sienna Contracting involved us.
+Collaboratively we redeveloped two units within the eastern building.
+We worked on over 9,800sq ft, of the collection of buildings.
+However, working on such a modest space allowed designers, Metropolitan Workshop the vision of incorporating cafés, meeting rooms, individual working hubs over two separate levels.
+Further to this, the space allowed us to successfully style black framed partition systems(Kinetic Aero sliding doors) alongside Optima 117 Plus single glazing partitions across the space.
+In addition, this sections off multiple individual workspaces.
+Moreover, Metropolitan Workshop Architects chose Optima 117 Plus for its impressive acoustic rating of up to Rw38dB when 12.8mm thick, further allowing privacy consistently throughout the meeting rooms, board rooms, and individual working hubs.